BenjaminOddou/alfred-dashlane/README.md

 This workflow doesn't allow to update or upload items to the Dashlane vault.
 You can't connect multiple accounts neither.
 This is a limitation of the Dashlane CLI for now.

+## 🖥️ About Apple Sillicon

+Currently, the Dashlane CLI binary is not compatible natively with apple sillicon chips - see more detais [here](https://www.npmjs.com/package/pkg).
+Note that you can use Rosetta 2 to make it work as a workaround.

 ## ⬇️ Installation

 1. [Download the workflow](https://github.com/BenjaminOddou/alfred-dashlane/releases/latest)